 Why Co-exist with Beavers?

 Beaver dams and ponds create wetlands, which are rich habitat for many other mammals, birds and fish - Native Americans called this species the "Sacred Center".
-Biologists call them a "Keystone Species" - like the top, center keystone in an arch that supports the entire arch - beavers support many other species.
+Biologists call them a "Keystone Species" - like the top, center 'keystone' in an arch that supports the entire arch, beavers support many other species.
 Agencies in the northwest U.S. are re-establishing beavers to help restore endangered coho salmon.

 Beaver wetlands slow the water's flow, which reduces erosion and flood damage downstream, and replenishes the water table.
-Very important at Lake Tahoe, beaver dams and ponds cleanse the water by trapping sediment and pollutants, which then biodegrade, thus filtering the water before it flows into the Lake, and helping to Keep Tahoe Blue!
+And also really important at Lake Tahoe, beaver dams and ponds cleanse the water by trapping sediment and pollutants, which then biodegrade, thus filtering the water before it flows into the Lake, and helping to Keep Tahoe Blue!

 See "Benefits of Beavers" under "About Beavers".